algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportThirdWeek.md

    - Continue the user manual.

 2. Hardware components
-   - The team will have a new battery to test the project's functionality, This new battery was ordered last week by Mathias because we thought the battery was necessary to test the project.
+   - The team will have a new battery to test the project's functionality.
+This new battery was ordered last week by Mathias because we thought the battery was necessary to test the project.
 3. Code
     - The team will continue the code to simulate the functionality of the project with LEDs.